Robert C. Valade Park

 The project has been supported by a diverse group of leaders, including the William Davidson Foundation, the John S. and James L. Knight Foundation, which selected the project as one its 2017 Knight Cities Challenge winners, the Walters Family Foundation, and the Mona and Richard Alonzo Fund.
 The Conservancy also received a grant for the project from Gannett/USA Today Network as part of the “A Community Thrives” initiative, which supports programs that positively impact local communities.

 Robert C. Valade Park is open daily from 6 a.m. to 10 p.m.
 Parking is available across from the park in a gravel lot located at the corner of Atwater and Chene.

 Valade Park is not available for rentals, and use of the community grill area is first come first serve, you may not hold tables.
 There is no outside alcohol allowed at Valade Park, or on the Detroit RiverWalk.

-Please note - due to COVID-19, the there is no indoor seating in the Shed, visitors can warm up around fire places at the park and enjoy outdoor seatings.
+Please note - due to COVID-19, the there is limited indoor seating in the Shed.
+Visitors can enjoy plenty of outdoor seating.
 Restrooms are open and are being cleaned regularly.

 - Handicap Accessible